WISDEM/WISDEM/docs/examples/blade/tutorial.rst

 Next, we shift from an aerodynamic optimization of the blade to a structural optimization.
 In this case, we make the following changes,

-- The design variables as the thickness of the blade structural layers ``Spar_cap_ss`` and ``Spar_cap_ps``
+- The design variables as the thickness of the blade structural layers :code:`Spar_cap_ss` and :code:`Spar_cap_ps`
-- The thickness is parameterized in 8 locations along span and can vary between 70 and 130% of the initial value (using the ``min_gain`` and ``max_gain`` options)
+- The thickness is parameterized in 8 locations along span and can vary between 70 and 130% of the initial value (using the :code:`min_gain` and :code:`max_gain` options)
 - The merit figure is blade mass instead of AEP
-- TODO: Max strain constraint is set at :math:`3500 \mu\epsilon` and the blade tip deflection constrain the problem, but the latter ratio is relaxed from 0.8 to 1.0
+- A max allowable strain of :math:`3500 \mu\epsilon` and the blade tip deflection constrain the problem, but the latter ratio is relaxed from a safety factor of 1.4175 to 1.134

-To run this optimization problem, we can use the same geometry and modeling input files, and the optimization problem is captured in ``analysis_options_struct``.
+To run this optimization problem, we can use the same geometry and modeling input files, and the optimization problem is captured in ``analysis_options_struct.yaml``.
 The design variables are,

 .. literalinclude:: /../examples/03_blade/analysis_options_struct.yaml
     :language: yaml